ibm-cloud-docs/containers/cs_access_pod_identity.md

     ```
     {: codeblock}

+    Example Kubernetes job

-    **Example Kubernetes job**: For example, the following Kubernetes job deploys a `curl` pod that makes an API request to {{site.data.keyword.cloud_notm}} IAM to verify that the cluster's public key is exchanged for an IAM access token.
+    For example, the following Kubernetes job deploys a `curl` pod that makes an API request to {{site.data.keyword.cloud_notm}} IAM to verify that the cluster's public key is exchanged for an IAM access token.
 Your app might call other {{site.data.keyword.cloud_notm}} services that the trusted profile authorizes.

     ```yaml
     apiVersion: batch/v1